 The streaming giant is predicted to grow its podcast listener base incrementally over the next four years.
 It will land at 43.6 million users a month, or about 12.7 percent of the US population, reports AppleInsider.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Apple Podcasts, meanwhile, has “essentially stagnated” and will reach 29.1 million monthly listeners by 2025, according to the report.

 Currently, 117.8 million people in the US listen to at least one podcast per month, equating to 35.2 percent of the population.
 That number is predicted to increase to 131.2 million listeners in 2023.

-Likewise, 40 percent of internet users will listen to a podcast at least once a month this year, a figure expected to increase to 45 percent in 2024, the report said.
+Likewise, the report said that 40 percent of internet users will listen to a podcast at least once a month this year, a figure expected to increase to 45 percent in 2024.